rage/cyber-security-base-19/data/rubric.md

 feedback for the essay to be accepted automatically.
 In that case the course staff will check the essay.

+##### On the usage of LLM

+Large Language Models (LLM) are a suite of currently developing tools that can be used in different ways.
+While some usages may be useful, others may clash with the intended learning outcomes of an individual course.
+Therefore, the allowed usage depends on the course, and below is listed what usage is allowed and what is not.
+Not every use case is listed as some uses are not relevant for the CSB courses.

+General LLMs, such as ChatGPT, are known to produce incorrect, misleading, or irrelevant statements.
+Therefore, it is students' responsibility to verify the correctness and the relevancy of such statements.
+Moreover, often a dedicated tool will provide better results.

+If a student decides to use LLM, they need to provide a report on their usage.
+The instructions for such a report are stated below.
+Note that presenting generated text as your own is plagiarism.
+See https://studies.helsinki.fi/instructions/article/what-cheating-and-plagiarism for additional information about plagiarism.

+During CSB courses using LLMs

+- to generate text for reports or essays is _not_ allowed.
+- to polish/rewrite text is _not_ allowed.
+- to spellcheck the text is allowed (grammarly is an option here).
+Provide a statement in the essay if a tool was use to spell check.
+- to search for information or explain or summarize concepts is allowed.
+Note however that essay needs to be based on cited sources, and LLM is not a valid source.
+- to generate code is _not_ allowed.

 ##### Peer reviewing essays

 Once you submit an essay, you will have to provide 3 peer reviews.